fossasia/pslab-scripts/README.md

     <img src="./docs/images/sample_csv.png" alt="Sample CSV" width="50%">
 </p>

-Analysis tasks can now be performed on this data, for example importing it into [Jupyter Notebook](https://jupyter.org/).
+Analysis tasks can now be performed on these data sheets, for example by importing them into [Jupyter Notebook](https://jupyter.org/).

 ### Receiving the OSC Messages